Marriage Certificate Translation Dubai — MOJ License #701

 Religious Certificate Specifics

-A Nikah Nama contains specific Islamic terminology that must be rendered accurately in Arabic—the witnesses (shahid), mehr (dower) amount, the officiating religious official, and the Islamic date.
+A Nikah Nama contains specific Islamic terminology that must be rendered accurately.
+This includes the witnesses (shahid), mehr (dower) amount, the officiating religious authority, and contract conditions.
 Christian certificates include church name, officiant designation, and religious witnesses.
 Hindu vivah patra includes the pandit details and religious rituals performed.
 These terms have established Arabic equivalents that UAE authorities expect to see.

 Attestation Process